What is the average salary in Little Rock, AR?

 Nurse Practitioner

 Nurse practitioners provide primary and specialty care.
-They diagnose illnesses and prescribe treatments.
-They work in clinics and hospitals, such as those run by Arkansas Children's Hospital.
+They work in clinics and hospitals, diagnosing and treating patients.
+Organizations like Arkansas Children’s Hospital and UAMS employ nurse practitioners.

 Find Nurse Practitioner jobs in Little Rock, AR